Maritime-Robotics-Student-Society/blog/_posts/articles/2018-05-25-helming-procedure.md

 Since our first competition in Portugal in 2016, we have noticed that switching tack can be quite tricky on such small boats.
 There is several reasons for this, first you can imagine that a 1m boat in 10-20 cm waves can have issues with tacking.
-Then our boat, like most RC boats, just have one control to operate both the main sail and the jib, which is not ideal for fine tuning which is sometimes needed to tack.
+Then our boat, like most RC boats, just have one control to operate both the main sail and the jib, which is not ideal for the fine tuning that is sometimes needed to tack.

 Sailors know that on a proper sailing boat you try to time the moment you start a tack with the waves to make them help your maneuver,